JamesH003/flight_academy/TESTING.md

     ![screenshot](documentation/bugs-line-too-long.png)

     - To fix this, I added # noqa to the end of the line as it was a string.
+With time remaining I went back and resolved all the line too long errors completely.

 - Commit messages starting with lowercase letters.